ISP2024/movierental-PHIMNADA024/README.md

 **Answer** Single Responsibility Principle (SRP) because the Movie class should only manage movie details, not pricing.
 Moving price_code and related methods to Rental ensures each class handles its own responsibility, improving cohesion and adhering to SRP.

+**5.2 Describe where you implement this method and the reasons for your choice.**

+**Answer** I chose to implement the price_code_for_movie method in the Rental class by using these 2 design principles.

+**High Cohesion and Information Expert:** Rental class is used for managing the movie rentals, it knows about the movie's release year and genre.
+It also has the day rented.
+These information can be used to calculate the rental price, rental points, and also can get price code for each movie.